GoogleCloudPlatform/professional-services-data-validator/README.md

 the data validation tool can run validations on those connections.

 ### Connections
-[Connections.md](docs/connections.md) provides details about how to create and review connections for the validation tool.
+The [Connections](docs/connections.md) page provides details about how to create and list connections for the validation tool.

 ### Running CLI Validations